tinganho/balanced-storage/README.md

     }
 }
 ```
 Now, every consumer of these two methods will have some additional checks that they need to pass.
-First, if they are in the same scope they need to call `register` first before `unregister`.
+First, if they are in the same scope they need to call `register` before `unregister`.
 ```typescript
 class View<M> {
     constructor(private user: User) {